ModAssert, an advanced assertion framework for C++

 When your application is failing at a customers site, you need to know what happened.
 Even when you're testing your application yourself, you need to know.
 This is best done using assertions, but traditional assertions don't log much information.
 Programmers can add code to log all this information at every point where their application could fail, but doing this consistently is tedious, even unrealistic.

-ModAssert solves this problem by providing nearly 60 different types of analysis that you can use in assertions.
+ModAssert solves this problem by providing over 80 different types of analysis that you can use in assertions.
 These analyses are called Rich Booleans, conditionlike expressions that, if the condition fails, create an analysis that is logged.
 And you can easily add several expressions to an assertion macro that are also logged when the condition fails.
 Furthermore it logs a lot of info that is of interest to the programmer (time and date, amount of free memory, thread id, current working directory, ...), programmers can add other types of information that automatically will be logged every time an assertion fails.

 Download